-Consumers now have easy access to extensive amounts of information to be better informed which influences their buying decisions.
+Consumers now have easy access to extensive amounts of information to be better informed, influencing their buying decisions.
 Once a consumer has become a prospect, a marketer’s goal is to assist them through the sales cycle so the prospect can actually make the decision to purchase the product or service.

-The customers’ behaviors are often influenced by differing stimulus in the marketing eco space and in all this noise the single most important factor influencing the purchase decision is the decision simplicity.
-The main components of decision simplicity is trust, ease of navigation and the weighing options to choose between alternatives.
-Trust does not only refer to the trustworthiness of a brand but how far the information gathered can be trusted is also an important criteria that influences the purchase decision.
-Ease of navigation refers to how efficiently a consumer is guided towards the desired information sources that aids the purchase process.
-The third component is weighing the options and marketers who plans the purchase path of the consumers making the purchase decision of the consumers easy will be able to make their customers stick with them.
+Differing stimuli often influence the customers’ behaviors in the marketing eco-space, and in all this noise, the single most important factor influencing the purchase decision is the decision simplicity.
+The main components of decision simplicity are trust, ease of navigation, and the weighing options to choose between alternatives.
+Trust not only refers to the trustworthiness of a brand but also how far the information gathered can be trusted is also an important criterion that influences the purchase decision.
+Ease of navigation refers to how efficiently a consumer is guided towards the desired information sources that aid the purchase process.
+The third component is weighing the options, and marketers who plan the purchase path of the consumers making the purchase decision of the consumers easy will be able to make their customers stick with them.

-Many companies approach prospects with a strategy of “more is better,” increasing their messaging with the hope that the influx of information and the frequency of interaction will convert the prospect into a customer or to solidify customer retention.
+Many companies approach prospects with a strategy of “more is better,” increasing their messaging, hoping that the influx of information and the frequency of interaction will convert the prospect into a customer or solidify customer retention.
 This strategy may be ill-conceived because it creates so much noise that consumers are driven away rather than drawn toward a company’s products or services.

 In his article, Tierney cited an experiment where customers at a German car dealership had to choose from a myriad of car options for the sedans they were purchasing.
-The customers would carefully weigh choices at the beginning, but when they became fatigued from making decisions, they would settle for the default options – the path of least resistance.
-The researchers found that if they adjusted the order so those difficult option categories were presented early in the process, the customers then settled for different choices as fatigue set in.
+The consumers would carefully weigh choices initially, but when they became fatigued from the decision-making process, they would settle for the default options – the path of least resistance.
+The researchers found that if they adjusted the order, so those difficult option categories were presented early in the process, the customers then settled for different choices as fatigue set in.
 When they presented the options in this different order, the customers ended up paying more for expensive cars.

-The easier a prospect can move through the process to a purchase decision for a brand, the higher it’s decision-simplicity score.
-Comparing brands with scores in the top quarter and those in the bottom quarter, consumers were 86% more likely to purchase brands they were considering, 9% more likely to repurchase those brands and 115% more likely recommend those brands to others.
+The easier a prospect can move through the process to a purchase decision for a brand, the higher its decision-simplicity score.
+Comparing brands with scores in the top quarter and those in the bottom quarter, consumers were 86% more likely to purchase brands they were considering, 9% more likely to repurchase those brands, and 115% more likely to recommend those brands to others.

-In today’s environment with consumers having access to, and being inundated with so much information, it is crucial for a seller to effectively nurture leads in three fundamental ways: (1) by aiding navigation; (2) by building trust, and (3) by simplifying options.
+In today’s environment, with consumers having access to and being inundated with so much information, it is crucial for a seller to nurture leads in three fundamental ways effectively: (1) by aiding navigation; (2) by building trust, and (3) by simplifying options.
 Sales acceleration data science and analytics allow a seller to determine where the customer is in the sales cycle and what information the customer needs most to help in the purchase decision.
-The seller can then maintain consistent contact, with appropriate content, with appropriate frequency and at appropriate times.
+The seller can then maintain consistent contact, with appropriate content, with appropriate frequency, and at appropriate times.